climateinteractive/enroads-guide/docs/guide/population.rst

 Slider Settings
 ---------------

+We used the UN’s population scenarios to drive population in En-ROADS.
 This input is indexed, where 1 is the UN’s low growth scenario, 2 is medium, and 3 is high.
-The slider is limited to a range of 1.6-2.4 to reflect the 95% probability range of population deviating from the medium growth path.
+The slider is limited to a range of 1.3-2.5 to reflect the 95% probability range of population deviating from the medium growth path.

 ================== =========== ================ ============
 \                  low growth  **status quo**   high growth
 ================== =========== ================ ============
-UN Scenario        1.6 to 2    **2 to 2.3**     2.3 to 2.4
+UN Scenario        1.3 to 2    **2 to 2.3**     2.3 to 2.5
-Population by 2100 9.6 billion **11.1 billion** 13.3 billion
+Population by 2100 8.4 billion **11.1 billion** 13.2 billion
 ================== =========== ================ ============

 Key Dynamics